urbanware-org/msgui/README.md

 *   *Microsoft Windows* version that contains `msg.exe` (should be included by default in *Windows 7* and above)
 *   *Microsoft .NET Framework 2.0* (or higher)

-Notice that it has only been tested and used on *Windows Server 2008 R2* and *Windows Server 2016*, yet.

 ### Source code